-Contributing editor and producer at HuffPost Highline.
+Contributing writer at HuffPost Highline.
 Videographer for Foreign Policy.
-Human rights and communications consultant.
+I also do communications stuff for human rights NGOs!

 Global Thinkers 2017: Chelsea Manning

 I made a series of videos for Foreign Policy's annual Global Thinkers issue.
 Here's our entry on Chelsea Manning.

 I Misremember the '90s: Ebonics

 The next episode in my HuffPost series about what we got wrong in the 1990s.
 And man, did we get this one wrong.

 Video: Seattle's schools used to be segregated, then they weren't for awhile and now they are again — What happened?